elliotfayman/elliotfayman/README.md

 ## :stars: Skills

 :computer: Web Developer Intern at Student Affairs IT at CSUN.
-Use ruby on rails in order to develop web applications.
+Use ruby on rails in order to develop web applications

-:robot: Subsystem Team leader of First robotics team 599 managing a diverse team of electrical, mechanical, and software engineers.
+:robot: Subsystem Team leader of First robotics team 599 managing a diverse team of electrical, mechanical, and software engineers

 :satellite: Cube Satellite Attitude Determination and Control Lead.
 Created and tuned a closed loop PID controller & Implemented a software end low pass filter for a 6-axis IMU.